Royal Cache DB320 shabti types and shabti boxes

 The burial can be dated to c.
 932 BC (Aston pg.
 231)

 Djedptahiufankh is only known from his burial and mummy.
-He held the title of “Second prophet of Amen”, District Governor as well as “King’s Son of Ramesses” and “King’s Son of the Lord of the Two Lands”.
+He held the title of “Second prophet of Amun”, District Governor as well as “King’s Son of Ramesses” and “King’s Son of the Lord of the Two Lands”.
 The latter may suggest that he was related to the royal family of possibly the 21st Dynasty or 22nd Dynasty

 “The undisturbed condition of his coffins and mummy suggest that he was buried directly in TT320.
-Thus, he was undoubtedly the last of the Pinudjem-related individuals to be interred there; and it has been suggested that it was probably on the occasion of Djedptahiufankh’s burial that the final reopening of TT320 took place and the deposit of the New Kingdom royal and associated mummies therein was affected.
+Thus, he was undoubtedly the last of the Pinudjem related individuals to be interred there; and it has been suggested that it was probably on the occasion of Djedptahiufankh’s burial that the final reopening of TT320 took place and the deposit of the New Kingdom royal and associated mummies therein was affected.

 Gaston Maspero partially unwrapped No. 61097 in 1886, and Elliot Smith completed the job on September 5, 1906, bringing to light a large number of stone amulets and other objects contained within the bandaging.
-Djedptahiufankh’s fingers and toes also bore several band-like gold rings, which Smith thought had been employed to hold the nails in place during mummification.
+Djedptahiufankh’s fingers and toes also bore several band-like gold rings, which Smith thought had been employed to hold the finger- and toenails in place during mummification.
 Maspero had likewise found items of jewellery on the mummy during his partial unwrapping”.

 Source: Tombs.
 Treasures.
 Mummies.
 Book Five © Dennis C. Forbes